The pros and cons of margin lending

 Margin lending loans allow you to borrow money to invest in shares and managed funds.
 Your investment is held as security for the loan, which allows you to make bigger investments than you could normally afford.

-A margin loan allows you to borrow money to invest in shares and managed funds, whilst using your cash or shares as security for the loan.
+A margin lending loan lets you borrow to invest in shares and managed funds.
+By holding your investment as security for the loan, you are able to invest at higher volumes than you could otherwise afford.